 Shana R. Goetsch's art frequently involves themes of social justice, empowerment, love, loss and bereavement; she began painting in 1989 after witnessing the murder of her mother.
 Often using words, cultural references or found objects, she injects personal voice, history and memory into her pieces.
-Goetsch's work has appeared in numerous exhibitions throughout Wisconsin, Virginia, Maryland, Arizona, New York, Washington D.C. and British Columbia, Canada.
-She received her MFA and MA in Community Arts from the Maryland Institute College of Art, and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design.
+Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions throughout Wisconsin, Virginia, Maryland, Arizona, New York, Washington D.C. and British Columbia, Canada.
+She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design (MIAD).

-Goetsch is a professional artist and educator in the Baltimore, Maryland area.
-She is Senior Adjunct Faculty in the Arts & Humanities Division at Howard Community College, teaching the courses "Three-Dimensional Art & Design", "Sculpture I", "Two-Dimensional Art & Design" and "Women, Art and Culture".
-As a community arts facilitator, she has worked with a variety of neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore Public Schools, Access Art, Asylee Women Enterprise, and Creative Alliance at the Patterson.
+Goetsch is an artist and educator in the Baltimore, Maryland area.
+She is currently Adjunct Faculty at MICA, teaching 'First Year Experience - FORUM', as well as being Senior Adjunct Faculty in the Arts & Humanities Division at Howard Community College, with courses in 'Three-Dimensional Art & Design', 'Sculpture I', 'Two-Dimensional Art & Design', 'Drawing I', and 'Women, Art and Culture'.
+As a community arts facilitator, she has worked with a variety of neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore City Public Schools, Access Art, Asylee Women Enterprise, BSO OrchKids and Creative Alliance at the Patterson.

-Originally from Milwaukee, Goetsch served on the Riverwest Artists' Association board of directors for several years, working within their programming and gallery committees.
-She has served as a confidential advocate of survivors and witnesses for two domestic violence centers; Sojourner Family Peace Center (in conjunction with the Milwaukee County District Attorney's Office) and The House Of Ruth Maryland, where she completed a year-long, community artist residency through AmeriCorps.
+Goetsch has served as a confidential advocate of survivors and witnesses for two domestic violence centers; Sojourner Family Peace Center (in conjunction with the Milwaukee County District Attorney's Office), and The House Of Ruth Maryland, where she completed a year-long, community artist residency through AmeriCorps.

-Shana is the founder and director of a local, non-profit arts incubator, The Feminist Art Project - Baltimore, where she continues to use art as a vehicle for awareness, healing and advocacy.
+Shana received her Level-1 Certified Trauma Practitioner (CTP) distinction through the National Institute for Trauma and Loss in Children in May of 2017.
+She is also the founding director of a local, non-profit arts incubator, The Feminist Art Project - Baltimore, where she continues to use art as a vehicle for awareness, healing and advocacy.